polynetwork/dev-docs/new_product/integrate_bridge/readme.md

 * Link cross-chain events
-  Poly Bridge links the events monitored from the source chain, Poly chain and target chain depending on the transaction key, and updates the status of the cross-chain transactions simultaneously.
+  Poly Bridge links the events monitored from the source chain, Poly Chain and target chain depending on the transaction key, and updates the status of the cross-chain transactions simultaneously.

 * Update cross-chain fees